 Once a doctor has written the referral, the patient must make a phone call to one of our four centres to make an appointment.
 The administration staff will give the patient an appointment date for the procedure/s.

-If the patient is having a colonoscopy, the patient will also be given a date to attend a nurse consultation appointment (prep kit appointment).
+If the patient is having a colonoscopy, the patient will also be given a date to have a nurse phone consultation appointment (prep kit appointment).
 Our GIE colonoscopy patients are interviewed by specifically trained and registered gastroenterology nurses regarding their suitability and fitness for both the procedure and the preparation.
 A detailed medical history is taken.
 The patient receives detailed written information about the preparation and procedure including risks.
-They are advised in writing that if they wish to discuss all possible complications, they are not suitable for the open access system and should seek a formal consultation with an endoscopist prior to the procedure.
+They are advised in writing that if they wish to discuss all possible complications, they are not suitable for the open access system and should seek a formal consultation with one of our endoscopists prior to the procedure.

 After the procedure the gastroenterologist will ring and discuss serious findings with the doctor and discuss them with the patient e.g. cancer, acute inflammatory bowel disease.
 The gastroenterologists will not routinely discuss normal or trivial findings with the patient following the procedure.
 The patient is given a typed report in their hand to take with them to discuss the findings with their doctor.
 The referring doctor also receives a copy of the procedural findings electronically (via Medical Objects) or via fax on the day of the procedure.

 If the doctor refers a patient for a procedure on our GIE Open Access Referral forms, GIE will assume you want it done through the Open Access system.
-If you wish a consultation or to have the procedure organised with a particular doctor’s rooms, please direct the patient and the referral to the specific doctor’s rooms as our gastroenterologists also provide private procedural and consultation services from their individual private practices.
+If you wish a consultation or to have the procedure organised with a particular doctor, please direct the patient and the referral to that doctor as we also provide procedural and consultation services through GIE.

 Thank you for considering GastroIntestinal Endoscopy as your preferred Open Access Endoscopy Service.